 Azrieli Sarona, Tel Aviv - The land, area of which is approx. 9,400 sqm, was purchased in May 2011 and construction commenced in May 2012.
 Construction of the office tower, with a GLA of approx. 119,000 sqm, was completed in Q2/2017.
-The Azrieli Sarona Mall, stretching over approx. 10,500 sqm, will be located at the base of the Sarona office tower.
+The Azrieli Sarona Mall, which is in construction stages, stretches over a leasable area of approx. 10,500 sqm, and is located at the base of the Sarona office tower.
 The location of the mall in proximity to the Sarona preservation complex will integrate an indoor air-conditioned shopping experience with an experience of the venue's restaurants and cafés.
-The western façade in the project will be completed in Q4/2018 and the construction is scheduled to be completed in 2019.
-The office tower is in advanced marketing stages.
-Contracts, some of which include options for the lease of additional space, have been signed and/or advanced-stage drafts have been exchanged in respect of approx. 98% of the leasable office space (there are signed contracts including options for approx. 95%).
+The western façade in the project will be completed in Q4/2018 and the construction of the mall is scheduled to be completed in 2019.
+The office tower is in final marketing stages.
+Contracts, some of which include options for the lease of additional space, have been signed and/or advanced-stage drafts have been exchanged in respect of approx. 98% of the leasable office space (there are signed contracts including options for approx. 96%).